Member profile details

 I am a forager, research herbalist and ethnobotanist.
-I have a Masters degree in Herbal Medicine, am a Fellow of the Linnean Society, a Member of the Association of Foragers, a Member of the British Mycological Society and a Member of the Academy of Integrative Health and Medicine.
-I live in West Lothian in a self-built wooden house on 4 organic acres where I am encouraging medicinal and foraging species to create a wild, teaching garden.
+I have a Masters degree in Herbal Medicine, am a Fellow of the Linnean Society, a Member of the Association of Foragers, and a Member of the British Mycological Society.
+I served on the Association of Foragers Committee from its foundation in 2015 until 2021 when I stepped down but remain as Treasurer.

 I have been fascinated by herbs and plants since childhood.
 My original interest was sparked by a wild childhood in Kenya, where I was introduced to herbal medicine by a local Kikuyu herbalist at the age of six.
 We were outdoors most of the time and I remember with joy the freedom of those early years.
 I love foraging for wild food as well as wild medicine and would happily never visit a supermarket again.
 I have a keen interest in the different ways that people live and I collect stories and fables from traditional peoples across the world.
 I have also had the good fortune to have run talks and workshops in many different countries.